shabin5785/LearnAngularJS/Doc_2.md

 -ngOnInit - Once the component initalized.
 It will run after constructor

 -ngDoCheck - This will run whenever change detector runs.
 SO can run multipe times as angular runs changedetector to check on all properties and components.
+So it can run even if there is no change.
+It runs while checking for change.

+-ngAfterContentInit - called when ng-content was projected to the component

+-ngAfterContentChecked - after change detector runs for ng-content

+-ngAfterViewInit - called after the components view (and child views) are initialized

+-ngAfterViewChecked - after change detector for ngAfterViewInit